canquillo09/InfoSec-Glossary/README.md

 Operating System (OS) Fingerprinting - Analyzing characteristics of packets sent by a target, such as packet headers or listening ports, to identify the operating system in use on the target.<br></br>
 Open Web Application Security Project (OWASP) - A nonprofit foundation that works to improve the security of software.
 Notable projects include the OWASP Top 10, a standard awareness document for developers and web application security.
 It represents a broad consensus about the most critical security risks to web applications.<br></br>
 # P-Q
+Password Authentication Protocol (PAP) - Password Authentication Protocol is a simple, weak authentication mechanism where a user enters the password and it is then sent across the network, usually in the clear.<br></br>
+Password Cracking - Password cracking is the process of attempting to guess passwords, given the password file information.<br></br>
+Password Sniffing - Passive wiretapping, usually on a local area network, to gain knowledge of passwords.<br></br>
+Payload - Payload is the actual application data a packet contains.<br></br>
+Pharming - This is a more sophisticated form of MITM attack.
+A user’s session is redirected to a masquerading website.
+This can be achieved by corrupting a DNS server on the Internet and pointing a URL to the masquerading website’s IP.
+Almost all users use a URL like www.worldbank.com instead of the real IP (192.86.99.140) of the website.
+Changing the pointers on a DNS server, the URL can be redirected to send traffic to the IP of the pseudo website.
+At the pseudo website, transactions can be mimicked and information like login credentials can be gathered.
+With this the attacker can access the real www.worldbank.com site and conduct transactions using the credentials of a valid user on that website.<br></br>